Engineering-Research-and-Development/true-connector/doc/testbed/TESTBED.md

     driver: bridge
 ```

-This network needs to be added in TrueConnector docker compose, so that 2 ecosystems can communicate with each other.</b>
+This network needs to be added in TRUE Connector docker compose, so that 2 ecosystems can communicate with each other.</b>
-Modify TrueConnector docker-compose.yml file and add following at the end of the file:
+Modify TRUE Connector docker-compose.yml file and add following at the end of the file:

 ```
 networks: